For many men, lidocaine sprays are a safe and effective way to treat premature ejaculation. Can they work for you?

 It's safe to use, rigorously tested, and made in the U.S. so you can be confident it's of the highest quality for maximum orgasm control and because Promescent is delivered through a metered spray process you can be sure to get the same dosage every time.

-Promescent's spray also indicates that it works within 5-10 minutes, and those extra 5 minutes can feel like a lifetime when you're wanting to jump in bed with your partner.
+Unlike other delay sprays that can take up to 15 minutes, Promescent starts to work within 5-10 minutes, and those extra 5 minutes can feel like a lifetime when you're wanting to jump in bed with your partner.

 Being able to apply, wait minimally, and not worry about transferring the product to your partner makes this product stand out among its peers.

 One of the oldest commercial uses of lidocaine topical spray for premature ejaculation - or simply for men who want to last a long time during sex - Stud 100 was developed in the 1970s.

 The starting dosage according to the manufacturer is 3 sprays, and you can work up from there.

 There is something to be said about a product that's been available for 50 years and counting!

 Hims has done a lot to remove the stigma of men's health medication for treating conditions like ED or PE.

 Their no-nonsense, direct-to-you prescriptions and delivery subscriptions have changed the men's health market for years now, so it's no wonder they have their own lidocaine spray.